dwarvesf/playground/AI/generative-ui.md

 ---
 tags:
   - AI
   - generative-ui
   - ux
-title: "Generative UI"
+title: 'Generative UI'
-description: "Generative UI refers to a dynamic and adaptive user interface that is generated and adjusted in real-time by artificial intelligence (AI) to better meet user needs and preferences.
-Unlike static interfaces, where the layout and elements are predetermined, generative UIs leverage AI algorithms to create and modify interface components based on user interactions and contextual information."
+description: 'Generative UI refers to a dynamic and adaptive user interface that is generated and adjusted in real-time by artificial intelligence (AI) to better meet user needs and preferences.
+Unlike static interfaces, where the layout and elements are predetermined, generative UIs leverage AI algorithms to create and modify interface components based on user interactions and contextual information.'
 authors:
   - namnanh14mn
   - TheCodister